FOLLOW US

 Leaving Romania with children aged 17 and under

-A list of the public notaries can be found on the website of the National Union of Public Notaries of Romania.
+For a list of the public notaries, see the National Union of Public Notaries from Romania website.

 Terrorism